 LeMonnier first served as a clinician at the 2009 Sioux Empire Clinic and returned in 2010.
 LeMonnier quickly found respect from the officials attending the clinic with his tremendous knowledge of football officiating.
 As one of the founders of USA Football, an organization dedicated to the development of football officials throughout the country and internationally, LeMonnier is nearly a one man football officiating clinician.
 Clinic attendees praised his style, presentation and commitment to football officiating.
 One clinician commented that the Bill is so approachable with questions and is always willing to help.
 “This guy is incredible.
 He really cares about our avocation and he is willing to get down in the trenches with guys and really work.
 I learned a ton of things from him,” said one clinic attendee.

 Chesney was recruited for the clinic last year and was an immediate hit.
 His breakout session was one of the most popular and he offered great insight to the full group during his bigger presentation.
 Like LeMonnier, Chesney was very approachable with questions and instructions for improving their officiating.
 On attendee added, “This clinic just keeps getting better every year, and the addition of Dave Chesney brought still another dimension to the clinic.
 I will definitely be back next year, and I hope that Dave is back too.”

-The Sioux Empire Football Officials Clinic is in its ninth year and has consistently drawn a who’s who list of clinician including LeMonnier amd Chesney.
+The Sioux Empire Football Officials Clinic has consistently drawn a who’s who list of clinicians including LeMonnier and Chesney.
 Bill Carollo, Supervisor of the Midwest Football Officials Coalition and former NFL Referee with Super Bowls under his belt, has made three appearances, and the clinic has also drawn NFL officials Carl Madsen, Joe Larrew and Mike Spanier as well as John (Butch) Mascerello of the Big Twelve.